bioinformatics-hub-ke/BOSS-miniprojects/README.md

 Our workshop participants will proceed to this phase and will be divided into groups to take part in different projects.

 ## Results and conclusions
 All the projects will adopt an open approach and will be published or updated in GitHub.
-The participants will also present their works in the BOSS workshop happening in March 2022.
+The participants will also present their works in the BOSS conference happening in March 2022.

 ## How to contribute
 Follow the individual project GitHub repos to contribute.